 The Infield Fly Rule: Explained By An Umpire

-In 2012, the infield fly rule was thrown back in the spotlight by baseball analysts after the National League Wild Card game between the Cardinals and Braves.
+The infield fly rule was in the spotlight after the 2012 National League Wild Card game.
 Many said that umpire Sam Holbrook’s ruling of an infield fly was erroneous, and that it cost the Braves their season.
 The fans at Turner Field threw drinks and trash onto the field in protest, and caused a near 20-minute delay.
-The kicker to the situation, in hindsight, is that while Holbrook was a bit late in signalling the call, he applied the rule correctly.
+The kicker to the situation, is that while Holbrook was a bit late in signalling the call, he applied the rule correctly.

-As an umpire who has worked high school baseball and competitive travel ball tournaments for years, I have applied the infield fly countless times.
-This is how I came to fully understand the infield fly rule and learned how to apply it properly.
-I take pride in fully understanding the rules of the game in both the Official Baseball Rules (OBR) and National Federation of State High School Associations (NFHS) rule sets.
+As an umpire who has worked in competitive baseball for years, I have called the infield fly rule countless times.
+I take pride in fully understanding the rules of the game.
+Both the Official Baseball Rules (OBR) and National Federation of State High School Associations (NFHS) rule sets.
+This is how I came to fully understand the infield fly rule, and learned how to apply it properly.

 What is an infield fly?

-Reading the definition of the infield fly rule straight from the rules book, one can clearly see where the issue can arise.
+Reading the definition of the infield fly rule straight from the rules book, it’s subjective element becomes clear.
 Ninety-nine percent of infield fly rule applications are standard, non-controversial situations.
-However, the “ordinary effort by an infielder” portion of the rule ia.
+However, the “ordinary effort by an infielder” portion of the rule can cause confusion.

-Going back to the situation in the game between the Cardinals and Braves in 2012, the cause of the controversy was that exact portion of the rule.
-Also, many forget that the infielder does not need to be in the infield nor does an infielder even need to attempt to make the catch for the infield fly rule to be applied.
+The 2012 Wild Card Game instance became contentious for that exact portion of the rule.
+Many often forget that the infielder does not technically need to be on the infield dirt, nor do they even need to attempt to make the catch for the infield fly rule to be applied.

 So what defines ordinary effort?

-The biggest issues I have had with the infield fly while on the field are coaches complaining about the infielder being in the outfield grass or not being camped under the pop fly.
-While I attempt to educate the coaches on the exact terminology of the rule, some are so confused with “infield” being the name of the rule they forget or ignore what the rule actually states.
+The biggest issues I have had with the infield fly while on the field are coaches complaining about the infielder being in the outfield grass or not being camped.
+While I attempt to educate the coaches on the exact terminology of the rule, some are so confused with “infield” being the name, that they forget the purpose of the rule.

 Coaches should have a copy of the rule book which their league plays under, and parents should be informed of the rules as well.
 The infield fly rule can lead to controversy, but with all of the information above, you can make informed contributions to the situation.